Aliskhan7/sphere/README.md

 - Gesture controls (pinch to zoom, hand movement to rotate)
 - Responsive design for mobile, tablet, and desktop
 - Real-time particle interaction with hand position
+- Footer with logo and link to portfolio

 ## Installation